-Emergency Response: In the event of an emergency incident affecting campus, Fond du Lac Tribal and Community College will, without delay and considering campus safety, make the best effort possible to assist victims or contain/respond/mitigate the emergency.
+In the event of an emergency incident affecting campus, Fond du Lac Tribal and Community College will, without delay and taking into account campus safety, make the best effort possible to assist victims or contain/respond/mitigate the emergency.
 A small group consisting of two or more of the emergency alert designees (listed below) will quickly confer in person or via technology to assess the situation and determine a timely and appropriate action, including if an emergency alert will be distributed.
-The small group of designees will determine the method of communication depending on the immediacy/severity of the situation.
-Delivery methods can be, but not limited to, a written notice, campus email messages, notice on college web site, or initiating an emergency alert using the Blackboard Campus Alert System.
-Upon confirming the need to issue an emergency alert, this group will identify the content of the notification (i.e. weather conditions; person with weapon on campus, etc.) and then will share that information with all of the emergency alert designees, who will then use the order of designee responsibility to initiate and distribute the emergency alert message in a timely manner.
+The small group of designees will determine the method of communication depending on the immediacy/severity of the current situation.
+Delivery methods can be a written notice, campus email messages, notice on college web site, or initiating an emergency alert using the Blackboard Alert System.
+Upon determining the need to issue an emergency alert, this group will identify the content of the notification (i.e. weather conditions cause campus closing; person with weapon on campus, etc.) and then will share that information with all of the emergency alert designees, who will then use the order of designee responsibility to initiate and distribute the emergency alert message.